360Controller/360Controller/Readme.md

 sudo kextcache -m /System/Library/Caches/com.apple.kext.caches/Startup/Extensions.mkext /System/Library/Extensions
 ```

 Next, you must disable System Integrity Protection.
 To do this, boot into recovery mode by holding down `CMD + R` while the computer is starting.
-Once recovery mode has been loaded, open the terminal from the `Utilites` menu item.
+Once recovery mode has been loaded, open the terminal from the `Utilities` menu item.
 Execute the following command:
 ```
 csrutil disable
 ```